 By recommending another product that goes together with the original product, you can inspire your customers to purchase more from you before checking out.

-It can also be seen as a service to your customers.
-If they end up buying something like a new DSLR camera, buying a second battery might not be the first thing on their mind, but may quickly realise that they will need that item as well.
+In fact, you could even look at this strategy as a service to your customers.
+If they end up buying something like a new DSLR camera, buying a second battery might not be the first thing on their mind.
+Giving them a reminder at the most convenient moment can quickly turn into a bigger shopping basket.

-All in all, it’s best to spread out and sell your products across different channels, but ignoring your own website and only focusing on marketplace sales would be a mistake and can stunt your shop's growth.
+All in all, it’s best to spread out and sell your products across different channels, but ignoring your own website and only focusing on marketplace sales would be a mistake and can stunt your shop's growth in the long term.